 With al fresco dining aplenty, Omotesando's streets are the perfect spot to people-watch and fashionista-spot when the sun is out.
-For great coffee, don't miss out on Oakland-implant Blue Bottle Coffee, and for French cuisine with a Japanese twist check out Aoyama Flea Market Tea House.
-Omotesando is also home to the Tokyo location of Paris-favorite Coutume and Norwegian original Fuglen.
+For great coffee, don't miss out on Oakland-import Blue Bottle Coffee, and for French cuisine with a Japanese twist check out Aoyama Flea Market Tea House.
+Omotesando is also home to the Tokyo location of Paris favorite Coutume and Norwegian original Fuglen.

-Though Tokyo is one of the most densely urban areas in the world, the city still manages to squeeze in green spaces and open-air events.
-Walking from Omotesando crossing towards Shibuya you'll find a farmer's market nestled on the grounds of The United Nations University.
+Though Tokyo is one of the most densely populated urban areas in the world, the city still manages to squeeze in green spaces and outdoor events.
+Walking from Omotesando crossing towards Shibuya , you'll find a farmer's market nestled on the grounds of The United Nations University.

 Featuring some of the finest produce from the wider Kanto region , the market is open most weekends from the early morning.
 The site also seasonally hosts the famous Coffee Festival, which sees caffeine connoisseurs line up to taste the best brews the world has to offer.